-An Offer in Compromise (OIC) is a strategy that taxpayers can use to resolve their back taxes.
-Taxpayers who can’t afford to pay their debt in full using a lump sum or installment agreement can submit an OIC to the IRS.
+An Offer in Compromise (OIC) is a strategy taxpayers can use to resolve their back taxes.
+Taxpayers who can’t afford to pay their debt in full or over time with an installment agreement can submit an OIC to the IRS.
 If you’re considering an OIC, you likely have questions.
-These are some of the frequently asked questions we hear from taxpayers submitting an OIC.
+These are some of the frequently asked questions from taxpayers submitting an OIC.

 What are the National and Local Standards?

-In order to determine how much of your income can be used to pay your back taxes, the IRS uses National and Local Standards.
+To determine how much of your income can be used to pay your back taxes, the IRS uses National and Local Standards.
 The National Standards outline how much of your income can be allocated to necessities like food, clothing, and other items.
-The Local Standards, which are specific to your location, help determine how much of your income you can spend on housing, utilities, and transportation on a monthly basis.
+The Local Standards, which are specific to your location, help determine how much of your monthly income you can spend on housing, utilities, and transportation.

-To see an example of how National and Local Standards impact an OIC, read our latest success story.
+Read our latest success story to see an example of how National and Local Standards impact an OIC.

 Do I need to keep paying my installment agreement?